 Overview

-Daniel is a partner in Kirkland's IP litigation team in London.
-Daniel has a broad practice which covers a wide range of technical fields, but is particularly noted for his experience in life science patent litigation, particularly in the pharmaceutical industry, diagnostics and the emerging fields of precision medicine and cell and gene therapy.
-He is also experienced in representing clients involved in complex SEP and FRAND licensing disputes.
+Daniel is a partner in Kirkland's IP Litigation Team in London.
+Daniel has a broad practice which covers a wide range of technical fields and is noted not only for his extensive experience in cutting edge life science patent litigation but also his success in representing clients involved in complex SEP and FRAND licensing disputes.

 In addition to UK litigation, Daniel is regularly called upon to assist clients in devising, coordinating and executing patent strategies for complex multijurisdictional disputes at a pan-European and global scale.
-With dual qualifications in law and biochemistry, and experience litigating in both Australia and Europe, Daniel is readily able to grasp highly technical material and the international dimensions of disputes which are often at the heart of effective strategies in blockbuster litigation for the most sophisticated clients.
+With dual qualifications in law and biochemistry, and experience litigating across the world, Daniel is readily able to grasp highly technical material and the international dimensions of disputes, which are often at the heart of effective strategies in strategically critical litigation for the most sophisticated clients.
 In recognition of his experience and leadership in the life sciences field, Daniel currently serves as the Vice-Chair of AIPPI’s standing committee on biotechnology.

 A strong believer in the power of scientific innovation to improve society and quality of life, and the role of intellectual property in incentivising and protecting such innovation, Daniel often represents leading companies in a wide range of industries for whom such innovation is core to their business.

-Daniel has developed a particular interest and expertise in the rising gene editing technology CRISPR, and is recognised as a thought leader and regular writer, speaker and commentator on the topic.
-Daniel's previous case experience covers a broad range of technical fields, including dynamic scheduling and resource allocation in radio networks, time division multiple access (TDMA) radio signaling, laser engineering, oncology, immunology, neurology, ophthalmology, molecular diagnostics, formulation science, pharmacokinetics, clinical pharmacology and biostatistics.
+Daniel has developed a particular interest and focus in the rising gene editing technology CRISPR, and is recognised as a thought leader and regular writer, speaker and commentator on the topic.
+Daniel's previous case experience covers a broad range of technical fields, including dynamic scheduling and resource allocation in radio networks, time division multiple access (TDMA) radio signaling, voltage regulation in integrated circuits, laser engineering, oncology, immunology, neurology, ophthalmology, molecular diagnostics, formulation science, pharmacokinetics, clinical pharmacology and biostatistics.

-Daniel is recognised as a World Intellectual Property Review Leader 2021 and is listed in IAM Strategy 300 and IAM Patent 2021.
-He was further recognised as a Rising Star in Life Sciences by Expert Guides in 2021 and was winner in the UK and Life Sciences categories at the Euromoney Legal Media Group Europe Rising Stars Awards 2019.
-Daniel was also recognized as a Rising Star by Managing Intellectual Property in both 2017 and 2018.
+Daniel has been recognised as a World Intellectual Property Review Leader and listed in IAM Patent 1000 every year since 2020.
+He was further recognised in IAM Strategy 300 in 2020–2022, as a Rising Star in Life Sciences by Expert Guides from 2018–2022 and was winner in the UK and Life Sciences categories at the Euromoney Legal Media Group Europe Rising Stars Awards 2019.
+Daniel has also been recognised as a notable practitioner by Managing Intellectual Property each year since 2021.

 Daniel has spent time on secondment in-house to the generic arm of a leading global pharmaceutical company, and spent a year as Associate to Justice Yates of the Federal Court of Australia.
 Prior to joining Kirkland, Daniel was a lawyer at Australian top tier firm Clayton Utz, and senior associate at magic circle firm Allen & Overy.